 Institute Activities and Advances

-Preconception and Prenatal Care
+Preconception Care and Prenatal Care

-- Investigating the role of nutrition during pregnancy and its role in the prevention of neural tube defects (NTDs) such as spina bifida.
+- Investigating the role of nutrition during pregnancy.
 Researchers supported by the NICHD and the National Institute of Neurological Disorders and Stroke have reported new findings related to the interaction between folic acid supplementation, an important tool in prenatal care, and genetic pathways that could inform strategies to optimize the prevention of neural tube defects (NTDs) such as spina bifida (PMID: 20843827).

 - Studying medication use during pregnancy.
-The Effects of Aspirin in Gestation and Reproduction (EAGeR) Study, supported by the DESPR, is examining the therapeutic value of low-dose aspirin in prenatal care.
+The Effects of Aspirin in Gestation and Reproduction (EAGeR) Study, supported by the DIPHR, is examining the therapeutic value of low-dose aspirin in prenatal care.
 The research will analyze the effects of low-dose aspirin in combination with the intake of folic acid, compared with folic acid alone, on the incidence of miscarriage and other outcomes.

 - Preterm birth.
 The NICHD served as the scientific lead for the Surgeon General's Conference on Preventing Preterm Birth in 2008, which developed the national agenda and action plan aimed at preventing preterm birth.
 This topic is an active research focus for the NICHD.
-The following current research efforts are supported by the PP Branch:
+The following current research efforts are supported by the PPB: